Skip to content

 Flowers in the Old Castle border at Scotney Castle | © National Trust Images/Kirsty Gibbons

-Garden tours are included with your entry ticket/National Trust membership and there’s no need to book in advance.
-If you are visiting specifically for a tour, please call 01892 893820 on the day, as tours may occasionally be cancelled due to volunteer absence.
+Estate tours are included with your entry ticket or National Trust membership, and there’s no need to book in advance.
+If you are visiting specifically for a tour, we recommend calling 01892 893820 on the day, as tours may occasionally be cancelled due to volunteer absence.

 Scotney Castle Sussex cow feasting on blackthorn